jimbaker/tagstr/pep.rst

 Python `restricts certain keywords <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ from being used as identifiers.
 This restriction also applies to tag names, including in dotted names.
 Usage of keywords should trigger a helpful error, as done in recent CPython releases.
-The simplest solution would sure be to move reserved word recognition into the lexer.

 Finally, a tag name can use an `atomic expression <https://docs.python.org/3.13/reference/expressions.html#atoms>`_ when surrounded by parentheses: